vbertret/PIR-Tensor-Network-MNIST/README.md

 The study is more oriented on the second possibilities **DMRG**.
 Indeed, this algorithm has a lot of avantages that you can see in the first report.

 If you want to test by yourself, you have to clone the repository.
-After, you need to install all the package written down in the file `requirements.txt`.
+After, you need to install all the packages written down in the file `requirements.txt`.
 Finally, you have to execute this command to install the package src :

 ```
 pip install -e .